-The TGPC carries out numerous administrative duties required by state law, such as developing this biennial report for the Texas Legislature, holding required quarterly meetings, and ensuring that documents are maintained in a manner that makes them easily accessible to the public.
-In addition, the TGPC and its subcommittees are subject to the state's open meeting laws.

-Periodically, state laws are enacted that require the TGPC to undertake rulemaking.
-Much of the TGPC's work is performed in quarterly meetings and through the efforts of its subcommittees.
+TGPC performs numerous administrative duties required by state law, such as developing this biennial report for the Texas Legislature, holding required quarterly meetings, and ensuring that documents are maintained in a manner that makes them easily accessible to the public.
+TGPC and its subcommittees are subject to the state's open meeting laws.
+Periodically, state laws are enacted that require TGPC to undertake rulemaking.
+Much of TGPC's work is performed in quarterly meetings and through the efforts of its subcommittees.